1. Identify the Right Leads

 # 5. Focus on Their Needs

-Use your meeting as more than just a sales pitch make it a real conversation.
-Ask questions, listen closely, and take time to understand what the property truly needs.
-They might initially be interested in valet trash service, but by showing genuine interest and offering tailored solutions, you could uncover opportunities for add-on services they hadn’t considered.
+Use your meeting to not only pitch a service, but have an actual conversation.
+Ask questions, listen carefully, and take a moment to assess what the property truly needs.
+They could be interested in valet trash service, but if you show sincere interest and provide solutions as needed, you may find the opportunity for all of the add-on services they may not have otherwise considered.

 # 6. Follow Up Thoughtfully

-Now it’s time to review the final details, sign the agreement, and officially welcome a new community to the EcoClear Solutions family.
-And don’t underestimate the power of a solid handshake and a confident thank-you it leaves a lasting impression.
+Now you can review the final details, sign the Agreement, and welcome a new community into the EcoClear Solutions family.
+And hey, don’t forget about a solid handshake and a confident thank-you, that can do a lot in making the right first and lasting impression.

-Now that the contract is signed… maybe it’s time for that lunch break you earned.
+Now that you have the contract signed… It’s time for that lunch break you have definitely earned!